kubernetes/kubernetes/cluster/aws/options.md

 # AWS specific configuration options

 These options can be set as environment variables to customize how your cluster is created.
-Only options specific to AWS are documented in this file, for cross-provider options see TODO:global-options-doc.
+Only options specific to AWS are documented here, for cross-provider options see [this document](../options.md).

 This is a work-in-progress; not all options are documented yet!